xulaus/xulaus.github.io/posts/ruby2wasm/2023-06-10-hello-world.md

 )
 ```

-This program has the hello world constant stored in memeory and then some padding, and then two 32bit integers in little-endian order.
+This program has the hello world constant stored in memory and then some padding, and then two 32bit integers in little-endian order.
 These 2 integers make up a `ciovec` in the WASI spec, which defines an offset in the memory to start from and a length of string.

-In a function called `_start` (so wasmtime knows this is our entrypoint) we then call print with the arguments:
+In a function called `_start` (so wasmtime knows this is our entry point) we then call print with the arguments:
  - `1` to mean stdout
  - `16` to mean at memory location 16 a list of `ciovec`'s starts
- - `1` to mean there is 1 ciovec to print,
+ - `1` to mean there is 1 `ciovec` to print,
  - `100` to mean use memory location 100 to return our result.

 We then drop the return value.

-Technically the second and third arguments are are actually one `ciovec_array`, but whos counting.
+Technically the second and third arguments are are actually one `ciovec_array`, but who's counting.

 ## Hello world, but this time with a compiler